David5p/geography-quiz/README.md

    <a href="https://david5p.github.io/geography-quiz/">The Countries and Capitals Quiz</a> project is a website for Geography lovers looking to test their knowledge.
    The website is targeted towards adults and teenager looking for a geography quiz.
 It could also be used in educational settings for anyone aged 10 and older.

-   Users of the website will be able to answer questions and receive feedback on their answers immediately.
+   Users of the website receive answers immediately, plus a score summary.
 There is a timer for each question adding a challenge to answer in 20 seconds.
-If the user does not answer the question in the alloted time, the quiz will automatically give feedback to the user and then move on.
+If the user does not answer the question in the allotted time, the quiz will automatically give feedback to the user and then move on.

    </details>